 I recently had an opportunity to put this advice into practice.
 I have always found the process by which Mother Nature ripens fruit to be magical.
 Most varieties of fruit begin their journey as raw and hard.
 Mother Nature miraculously transforms them as they ripen into something that is sweet, delicious, and colorful.
 Watermelons, mangoes, cherimoyas, litchis, persimmons, oranges, figs, apples, jackfruit, to name but a few, are all sweet and delicious but very distinct having their own unique taste and appearance.

-I remembered Paramhansa Yogananda’s admonition to be a good student in the School of Life.
-I also felt that perhaps Mother Nature had some wisdom to share through her fruit-ripening process.
-I decided to make a list of the transformations that most fruits undergo as they ripen.
+Remembering Paramhansa Yogananda’s admonition to be a good student in the School of Life and feeling that perhaps Mother Nature had some wisdom to share through her fruit-ripening process, I decided to make a list of the transformations that most fruits undergo as they ripen.
 Here is what I came up with: